HomeBusiness Point | Latest Startup UpdatesDigital Connectivity Developments To...

 Data is king, and your maritime business will need to collect and use more data than ever before to create new opportunities across the supply chain.
 If you haven’t already, consider incorporating artificial intelligence (AI) to automate your business operations and, by extension, data collection.

-That said, proper data management is critical to the success of the digitalization of your business and will help you extract the absolute value from the data collected.
-Even the most sophisticated digitization program will fail if the processed data does not meet the appropriate standards concerning transparency, completeness, and quality.
+That said, proper data management is critical to the success of your business’s digitalisation and will help you extract maximum value from the data collected.
+Even the most sophisticated digitisation program will fail if the processed data does not meet the appropriate standards concerning transparency, completeness, and quality.

-As a result, advanced initiatives such as predictive analytics, business intelligence reporting, data lakes, and MDM (master data management) techniques are required to consolidate and centralize data from multiple sources to create a single version of the truth (one data set) that will be used throughout your organization’s supply chain and operations.
+As a result, advanced initiatives such as predictive analytics, business intelligence reporting, data lakes, and MDM (master data management) techniques are required to consolidate and centralise data from multiple sources to create a single version of the truth (one data set) that will be used throughout your organisation’s supply chain and operations.

 Here’s how to master data management.